therealnaveenkamal/pdverify/README.md

 Why does PD-Verify win?
 And when does it fail?

 ### 1. Why PD (2-lane) Fails
-You might think separating Prefill and Decode is enough. **It is not.**
-In our tests, **PD (2-lane) never beat the baseline.**
+Even with batching enabled, **PD (2-lane) trails the baseline.**
-*   **Reason:** Without a separate Verify lane, draft and verify operations remain coupled.
-You cannot batch verification across requests without stalling individual decode steps.
-You pay the overhead of lane management without reaping the benefits of batching.
+*   **Reason:** Without a separate Verify lane, draft and verify operations are coupled in a single step.
+Even though we batch decode steps, the lock-step nature prevents overlapping decode of Request A with verify of Request B. You pay the overhead of lane management without the pipeline parallelism benefits.

 ### 2. Failure Mode: Low Concurrency (<5 requests)
 *   **Observation:** PD-Verify is ~7% slower than baseline at low load.